 3. How do you calculate the reorder point?

-For companies with large inventories across many different locations, one of the most effective ways to make the supply more accurate and efficient is the use of an automated reorder system.
-Contrary to popular belief, this process is not managed in your ERP system.
-Yes, orders are submitted to the ERP, but where do these calculations live?
+For companies with large inventories across many different locations, one of the most effective ways to make the supply more accurate and efficient is the use of an automated re-order system.
+Contrary to popular belief, this process is often not managed in your ERP system.
+Yes, orders are submitted to the ERP, but usually hese calculations live?
 Yep, you guessed it…EXCEL.

-Inventory Optimisation Systems (i.e. EazyStock) connect to ERP systems to create a smarter replenishing resource for buyers and planners.
-There are 3 ways optimisation software helps distributors:
+Inventory optimisation systems (i.e. EazyStock) connect to ERP systems to create a smarter replenishing resource for buyers and planners.
+There are 3 ways optimisation software helps businesses: